 Porous Paving on Percy Street

 Philadelphia's first porous green street on the 800 block of Percy Street replaced traditional impervious asphalt and reduces the amount of stormwater entering city sewers.
-Located in South Philadelphia's Bella Vista neighborhood, the porous pavement allows stormwater runoff to infiltrated the surface, storing the water in a stone bed until it can be absorbed by the soil.
+Located in South Philadelphia's Bella Vista neighborhood, the porous pavement allows stormwater runoff to infiltrate the surface, storing the water in a stone bed until it can be absorbed by the soil.
 This project was a collaboration between the Philadelphia Water Department and the Philadelphia Streets Department.

 Philadelphia Water Department